logarrhythmic/karaOK/README.md

 ## color table - fancy fairy magic

     ln.color.byRGB(r,g,b)
+    shorthand: rgb(r,g,b)

 Creates an ASS color value string for override tags. r, g and b are red, green and blue values between 0 and 255.

     ln.color.byHSL(h,s,l)
+    shorthand: hsl(h,s,l)

 Creates an ASS color value string for override tags. h, s and l are hue, saturation and lightness values between 0 and 255.
 The values are in this range to be consistent with Aegisub's color picker.

-    ln.color.lumaHSL(h,s,l)
+    ln.color.lumaHSL(h,s,y)
+    shorthand: hsy(h,s,y)

-Creates an ASS color value string for override tags. h, s and l are hue, saturation and luma values between 0 and 255.
+Creates an ASS color value string for override tags. h, s and y are hue, saturation and luma values between 0 and 255.
 The values are in this range to be consistent with Aegisub's color picker.

 This differs from the normal HSL function by preserving perceived brightness of the color between different hues.
 The human eye sees green as much brighter than blue, for example.
 TV.709 values are used.